Simple Balanced Meals: Pasta & Meatballs with Puttanesca Sauce

 Lean beef mince — around 500g

-Dried spaghetti — approx 56g per person
+Dried (or fresh) spaghetti — approx 56g per person

 A little salt and pepper